Olsen Preterm Head Circumference-for-Age Growth Chart (0-24 Months)

 - Using standard WHO or CDC head circumference charts for preterm infants without considering preterm-specific norms

-- Not using corrected age for preterm infants during the first 2 years
+- Not using corrected age for preterm infants during the first 2 years when the goal is preterm follow-up

 - Incorrect measurement technique — the tape must measure the largest circumference